BOUHERYassine/Courses-Projects/README.md

 - $${\color{red}\text{Prediction of a Premier League season using previous seasons and Monte Carlo methods}}$$

     - In 2015-2016, Leicester won their Premier League despite being far from favourites.
 The bookmakers haven't even given them a 0.5% chance.
-    - In our modelling of Premier Ligue, we used previous seasons to model the strength of a team i $V_i$.
+    - In our modelling of Premier League, we used previous seasons to model the strength of a team i $V_i$.
 This is the **Bradley-Terry** model.
 In this case, when the team i faces the team j, their probability to win is $\frac{V_i}{V_i+V_j}$ (note that ties are not allowed).
-    - With that, we case modelise Premier League, but Leicester has a winrate of 0% when we use Naive Monte Carlo
+    - With that, we can model Premier League, but Leicester has a winrate of 0% when we use Naive Monte Carlo
     - We use importance sampling to modify the strengths of the teams, where the more we modify, the larger the corrective term becomes.
-    - With that, we predised the chances for Leicester to Win, and it was a frequency of the order of $10^{-4}$
+    - With that, we predicted the chances for Leicester to Win, and it was a frequency of the order of $10^{-4}$

 ### Statistics
 - Hypothesis test